psaia/bastiond/README.md

 The purpose of bastiond is the following:

-* A central and secure terminal for managing infrastructure using [Terraform](https://www.terraform.io/) and [Kubernetes](https://kubernetes.io/) on all major cloud providers.
+* A central and secure terminal for managing infrastructure using tools like [Terraform](https://www.terraform.io/) and [Kubernetes](https://kubernetes.io/) on all major cloud providers.
 * Ability to create private endpoints to triggers deployments and outgoing webhooks for delivering logs and alerts.
 * Ability to create and save your state and govern access.